MBSR for Adults

 The MBSR program helps us become more aware of these habitual reactions and helps us relate to ourselves in a new way, to interrupt this cycle and to create more choice in life.

-About the Instructor: Wendy Weckstein, P.T., M.Ed. is a Physical Therapist, Wellness Consultant, and a Mindfulness Based Stress Reduction Teacher for Adults through Brown University.
+About the Instructor: Wendy Weckstein, P.T., M.Ed. is the Director of Wellness at Northern Michigan Psychiatric Services, PC.
+She is a Physical Therapist, Wellness Consultant, and a Certified Mindfulness Based Stress Reduction Teacher for Adults through Brown University.
 She is also certified in Mindfulness Based Stress Reduction for Teens (MBSR-T).
 Wendy provides health and wellness evaluations, customized wellness programming and healthy living and mindfulness classes for pre-teens, teens and young adults.